Kjalris/Kjalris/README.md

 ## About me

-- I'm Kasper Jalris, and im currently studying Software Engineering on the 5th semester
+- I'm Kasper Jalris, and im currently studying Software Engineering.

-- I have worked with/on: Kubernetes, Docker, Microservices, OOP, PostgresSQL, MongoDB and more..

-- I have worked with: Python, Java, Javascript, Typescript, HTML/CSS, XML

 ### What i'm interrested in the future